 The Framsýn Pension Fund began operations on 1 January 1996.
 It was created by the merger of the Dagsbrún and Framsókn Pension Fund, the Hlíf og Framtíðin Pension Fund, the Sókn Pension Fund, the Factory Workers’ Pension Fund, the Restaurant Employees’ Pension Fund and the Industrial Workers’ General Pension Fund.
 All these funds had a long and interesting history.

 When the size of pension funds is assessed, their net assets are usually considered.
-Based on that measure, Gildi is the third largest pension fund in Iceland, with, as previously mentioned, more than ISK 916 billion in assets at the end of 2021.
+Based on that measure, Gildi is the third largest pension fund in Iceland.
 But the portfolio only tells part of the story.
-The number of fund members also has a lot to say, as it is necessary to keep track of the rights of all those who have rights with the fund, collect premiums from active fund members, process applications from those who want to start receiving pensions, grant loans and much more.
-The number of people who have some rights with the Fund was 251,920 at the end of 2021.
-No pension fund comes close to Gildi, but the second largest in this context is the Pension Fund of Commerce (Lífeyrissjóður Verzlunarmanna).
-If the operations are examined based on the number of active fund members on one hand and those who receive a pension from the Fund on the other hand, Gildi is the second largest pension fund in Iceland.
-Active fund members, i.e. those who paid premiums to the Fund in 2021, totalled around 52,859, and around 26,500 received a pension from the Fund in the same year.
+The number of fund members also has a significant impact, as it is necessary to keep track of the rights of all those who have rights with the fund, collect premiums from active fund members, process applications from those who want to start receiving pensions, grant loans, and more.
+Taking into account individuals who have paid contributions and earned entitlements, Gildi is the largest pension fund in Iceland by membership.

 The Fund’s Board of Directors has eight members.
 Four are elected on behalf of fund members and four are nominated by the Confederation of Icelandic Employers.
 The term of office is two years, and half of the seats for Board members and alternates are voted for annually.
 Representatives of fund members and employers chair the Board alternately for one year at a time.
 The Board is in charge of the fund and must discuss all major decisions regarding Gildi’s strategy and operations.